Hooking your iPhone or iPad up to your TV set is easier than you think - so long as you’ve got the right equipment.

 Bear in mind that AirPlay is only possible if your Apple TV is second-generation or later, and if your gadget is an iPhone 4, iPad 2, or later.
 For the best experience, we'd also recommend updating to the latest version of iOS.

-Bear in mind that some iOS apps are not AirPlay compatible - BT Sport, Sky Go, and Demand 5, for instance - mostly due to rights restrictions on the content, though some simply don't support it.
+Bear in mind that some iOS apps are not AirPlay compatible - BT Sport, Sky Go, and Demand 5, for instance.
+That's mostly due to rights restrictions on the content, though some simply don't support it.
 Luckily, there are dozens of apps you can download straight to the Apple TV itself, and stream directly - including BT Sport.

 Which is best: Amazon Fire Stick, Chromecast, or Apple TV?